 Obviously, having no boundaries, low expectations, and no behavioral standards is a poor way to coach, parent, and lead—especially for the underdeveloped brain (our brains aren’t fully developed until our mid-20s).
-I’m in my 30s and my wife claims I’m still 20 years behind when it comes to the development of my brain!

 As coaches, we are responsible for intentionally creating experiences that develop connections in the brain which will enable athletes to become self-aware of their behaviors and the impact those behaviors have on their own lives and the lives of others.
 We can create these experiences in moments when they fail to meet our standards or live up to our expectations.
 These moments are opportunities to teach about effort, empathy, and respect.
 Sports provide many challenges, and within those challenges are the greatest opportunities to develop character.

 To turn these challenges into opportunities, we need to maintain a connection with the individual.
 Without a connection, they will not be receptive to any message we try to send them.
 If we can maintain connection with the person in moments of conflict (by enforcing boundaries), then, as Dr. Siegel says, we can “create neural linkages and grow integrative fibers that literally change the brain and leave our kids more skilled at making good decisions, participating in relationships, and interacting successfully with their world.”